helloGrimm/probability-simulations/README.md

 - Monte Carlo techniques for solving probabilitiy-realted problems

 ## Example Simulations
-- Generating random numbers between 0 and 1, analyzing thier sum convergences to ~0,854
+- Drawing 4 cards from a 53-card deck and analyzing probability of forming a pair of one color and two distinct others
 - Checking if random points fall inside a unit circle to estimate **π**
 - Monte Carlo method for approximating Euler's number **e**